-Things to do in Essaouira in 1 day — seeing the best of the city on the coast
+Essaouira in 1 day — seeing the best of the city on the coast

-Get lost in the streets and souks
+1. Things to do in Essaouira in 1 day — get lost in the streets and souks

-I’m a naturally curious person, so the first thing I like to do is check out the local vicinity around my hotel.
-We stayed at the fabulous boutique Madada Mogador, which also happens to be right in the heart of the action.
-There’s plenty of excitement within the fortress walls, from restaurants and cafes, to the seemingly endless line of market stalls.
+I’m a curious person by nature, so the first thing I like to do is explore the local vicinity around my hotel.
+We stayed at the excellent boutique hotel, Madada Mogador, which also happens to be right at the heart of Essaouira.

-No coastal town in Morocco is complete without having its own souks to explore, and Essaouira has a few.
-Even if the shopping doesn’t interest you, the energy, and atmosphere of the souks surely will.
+No coastal town in Morocco is complete without having its own souk to explore, and Essaouira has a few.
+Even if the shopping bit doesn’t interest you, the energy, and atmosphere of the souks surely will.